A Review of Biotic Interactions and Taxon Names Found

 and their environment.
 These biotic interactions can be captured in

 datasets and published digitally.
-We describe a review process of such
+We present a review process of such an

-an openly accessible digital interaction datasets of known origin, and
+openly accessible digital interactions dataset of known origin, and

-discuss their outcome.
-The dataset under review (aka
+discuss its outcome.
+The dataset under review, named

-degeneri).
-The report includes detailed summaries of interactions data
+(e.g., Penstemon degeneri).
+The report includes detailed summaries of

-as well as a taxonomic review from multiple perspectives.
+interactions data as well as a taxonomic review from multiple

 Introduction